Ghost of Tsushima: Plot

-Knowing that another frontal attack would only result in more losses, Jin infiltrates the keep to sneak poison into the Mongols' airag and kill Ryuzo.
+Knowing another frontal attack would only result in more losses, Jin infiltrates the keep to sneak poison into the Mongols' airag and kill Ryuzo.
 However, he again misses the Khan, who has retreated to a stronghold in the north.
 Despite the castle being taken without the samurai suffering any further losses, Shimura is furious with Jin, as his actions have violated the samurai code of honor.
 Jin retorts by criticizing the ineffectiveness of the code against the dishonorable Mongols.
-Knowing that the Shogun will have Jin executed for treason, Shimura urges him to use Yuna as a scapegoat, but Jin refuses and embraces his persona as "The Ghost."
+Knowing the Shogun will have Jin executed for treason, Shimura urges him to use Yuna as a scapegoat, but Jin refuses and embraces his persona as "The Ghost."
 Shimura regretfully arrests Jin and burns the decree of adopting Jin as his son.
 Jin's allies remain loyal to him and help him escape captivity, but his horse is fatally shot by archers in the process.
-Jin travels north and learns that the Mongols have learned how to craft his poison, which they intend to use in their assault on the Japanese mainland.
+Jin travels north and learns the Mongols have learned how to craft his poison, which they intend to use in their assault on the Japanese mainland.
 Before gathering his allies, claiming a new horse, and assaulting the Khan's final stronghold in Port Izumi, Jin leaves a note for Shimura in his castle asking him to join the effort with the samurai, which he does.
 With the bulk of the Mongol forces distracted, Jin infiltrates the port and kills the Khan on his flagship.

 With Khotun Khan dead, the Mongol invasion loses momentum, and the tide turns in favor of the samurai.
-Shimura informs Jin that the Shogun considers him a threat to the island's stability and status quo of obedience of the people to their leaders.
-He states that the Shogun has disbanded Clan Sakai and ordered Shimura to kill Jin.
+Shimura informs Jin the Shogun considers him a threat to the island's stability and status quo of obedience of the people to their leaders.
+He states the Shogun has disbanded Clan Sakai and ordered Shimura to kill Jin.
 Reminiscing about what they have both lost, Jin and Shimura reluctantly duel each other, with Jin emerging victorious.
 Jin can kill Shimura to give him a proper warrior's death or abandon the samurai code completely and spare his life.
 Regardless, Jin becomes the enemy of the Shogun but continues protecting Tsushima.